Mattallmighty/HA-Spotify-Podcast-Player/FAQ.md

 ### Can I change the default settings after setup?

 Currently, you need to reconfigure the integration:

 1. Go to Settings → Devices & Services
-2. Find "Spotify Podcast Player"
+2. Find "HA Spotify Podcast Player"
 3. Click "Configure"
 4. Update your settings